 Purchase Drug Testing Supplies Here

+What are schedule 1 drugs?
 Addressing the problem of drug abuse in America is a high priority task.
 The Drug Enforcement Administration under the Department of Justice is responsible for implementing drug laws.
 It is a pretty complex job because enforcers need to understand medical terms and facts.
 They need to be familiar with illegal drugs and the legal implications of their use.

 Indeed, drug enforcement is not as simple as making sure illegal drugs do not exist.
 Many controlled substances that the law considers as illegal are actually quite legal under different circumstances.
 This is because, at times, these drugs are actually beneficial or therapeutic for those who have health problems.